-A Pushcart Prize nominee and former Bread Loaf Scholar, she completed her MFA in Creative Writing at UBC.
-Her work has been published by “Literary Imagination”, “Enizagam”, “The Lascaux Review”, “Stone Canoe”, “The Toronto Star”, and Moon Willow Press, and recognized by “Glimmer Train”, “Ruminate”, The Writers’ Union of Canada, “Cutthroat”, “New Millennium Writings”, Hidden River Arts, the Bath Short Story Award, and the Surrey International Writers’ Conference.
+A Pushcart Prize nominee and Bread Loaf Scholar, she completed her BA in French and Italian at Middlebury, and an MA in Italian and MFA in Creative Writing at UBC.
+Her work has been published by Solstice, bosque, Literary Imagination, Enizagam, The Lascaux Review, Stone Canoe, The Toronto Star, and Moon Willow Press, and recognized by The Writer, Glimmer Train, Ruminate, The Writers’ Union of Canada, Cutthroat, New Millennium Writings, Hidden River Arts, the Bath Short Story Award, the Surrey International Writers’ Conference, and the Alpine Fellowship.

-Winner of the 2017 Cedric Literary Award in Fiction and the 2016 “Stone Canoe” Galson Prize for Fiction, she also received the 2013 ALSCW Meringoff Fiction Award and the 2013 “Enizagam” Literary Award in Fiction.
+Shortlisted for the 2016 HarperCollins/UBC Best New Fiction Award, she has also received the Stone Canoe Galson Prize for Fiction, the ALSCW Meringoff Fiction Award and the Enizagam Literary Award in Fiction.

 Today?
 She might be riffing on language and life with her songwriter son, plotting a sequel in her potential climate fiction series for young adults, sending out a story for the 30th time, or querying a Middle Grade novel in which diverse step-family is beset by rude ghosts …